 Giving your cat a massage with a warm compress can ease the pain of stiff and arthritic joints.

 Massaging your cat can increase circulation, thus improving flexibility.
-While you can massage your cat at home, you may also turn to an animal massage therapist.
+While you can massage your cat at home, this can be done by an animal massage therapist.
 Much depends on your budget.

 5) Soft and Padded Bedding

-Soft bedding and soft walking surfaces are easier on the joints.
-If your elderly cat is currently sleeping on a hard surface or making long trips across hard floors, it is best to change those ASAP.
+Soft bedding and walking surfaces are easier on the joints.
+If your senior cat is currently sleeping on a hard surface or making long trips across hard floors, it is best to make modifications.

-While you can only do so much concerning the surfaces of your home, you can change the relaxing and bedding area(s).
-Through the use of soft towels, pillows, and specialist beds, your senior feline can be made to feel far more comfortable instantly.
+While you can only do so much concerning the surfaces of your home, you can change the relaxation and bedding area(s).
+Through the use of soft towels, pillows, and specialist beds, your senior feline can be made to feel more comfortable instantly.

 If your cat finds walking difficult, the last thing you want is for your cat to be in pain while relaxing.
 You can add years of longevity to your cat’s joints by introducing soft bedding.